Bio (circa 2025)

 Short

-Sebastian Elbaum is the Anita Jones Professor in the Department of Computer Science at the University of Virginia where he co- leads the Lab for Engineering Safe Software (LESS Lab).
-His research aims to build dependable systems through domain-specific analysis techniques.
-He is the recipient of an NSF Career Award, an IBM Innovation Award, a Google Faculty Research Award, an FSE Test of Time Award, five ACM SigSoft Distinguished Paper Awards, and multiple best paper awards.
-He regularly serves in program committees at the top software engineering and robotic conferences, and has served as Program Co-Chair for ISSTA07, ESEM08, and ICSE2015, and as Steering Committee Chair for ICSE.
-He is an IEEE Fellow.
-His latest work focuses on robotic systems with learned components.
+Sebastian Elbaum is a Professor in the Department of Computer Science at the University of Virginia where he co-leads the Lab for Engineering Safe Software (LESS Lab).
+He aims to build safe autonomous systems.
+He is the recipient of an NSF Career Award, an IBM Innovation Award, a Google Faculty Research Award, Amazon Scholar, an FSE Test of Time Award, five ACM SigSoft Distinguished Paper Awards, and multiple best paper awards.
+He regularly serves in program committees at the top software engineering and robotic conferences, and has served as Program Co-Chair for ISSTA, ESEM, and ICSE, and as Steering Committee Chair for ICSE.
+He is also an Adjunct Senior Fellow for Emerging Computing Technologies at the Council on Foreign Relations connecting autonomous systems and AI with policy in national security.
+He is an ACM Fellow and an IEEE Fellow.

 Long

 I received my Ph.D. from the University of Idaho, and a Systems Engineering degree from Universidad Catolica de Cordoba, Argentina.
 I spent a significant part of my academic career at the University of Nebraska, where I co-founded two international recognized labs, the E2 Software Engineering Lab and the Nimbus Robotics Lab.
-I have spent my sabbaticals as a research scientist or research fellow at Google (Mountain View, USA), CNR (Pisa, Italy), and UCL (London, UK).
+I have spent my sabbaticals as a research scientist or research fellow at the Council on Foreign Relations (DC, USA), Google (Mountain View, USA), CNR (Pisa, Italy), and UCL (London, UK).

 Avatar